piku0709/Priyanka-Angular-Projects/README.md

    - they can be used both for synchronous or asynchronous data
    - pipes can be used with parameters by using colon (:), ex {{ server.started | date: 'fullDate'}}, date is a built-in angular pipe
    - multiple pipes can be applied together on data, but order is important, pipes are executed from left to right
-   - 'aync' is a built-in pipe with angular which helps us see the async data on html template after specified time in the promise returning that data
+   - 'async' is a built-in pipe with angular which helps us see the async data on html template after specified time in the promise returning that data
 -  http, to reach out to web server, or save data into database
    - need to add this module in app.module.ts imports array - HttpClientModule from @angular/common/http
-   - http requests are on;ly sent to backened when we subscribe to the http methods we use
+   - http requests are only sent to backened when we subscribe to the http methods we use
-   - angular cannot connect to a databse directly, because its not safe, since its front end code and anubidy can look the code using developer tools
+   - angular cannot connect to a databse directly, because its not safe, since its front end code and any body can look the code using developer tools
    - interceptors:
       - interceptors class/service neds to implement HttpInterceptor and implement intercept method
       - this method will be executed before each request is sent to backened